 How does Laser Treatment work?

 Laser light passes through the nail and the surrounding tissue.
-The laser light is absorbed by pigment in the fungi, which causes the pigment to heat, and this heat kills or damages the fungal organism.
+The laser light is absorbed by the pigment in the fungi, which causes the pigment to heat, and this heat kills or damages the fungal organism.
 This can result in your nail growing normally.

 Are there any Clinical Studies?

 In a clinical study, 68% of patients treated for toenail fungus showed improvement in the percent of nail clear of infection¹.
 The amount of nail improvement you may experience is dependent on your individual circumstances and should be discussed with your doctor.
-The study reported no adverse effects related to the laser treatment.
+The study reported no adverse effects related to laser treatment.